 There were far too many writers and artists on this horror anthology comic book series to list them all, but the talent on this book was incredible: Neal Adams, Marv Wolfman, Wally Wood, Gil Kane, Gerry Conway, Bernie Wrightson, and Alex Toth, just to name a few.
-Nick Cardy did the majority of the fantastic covers.
+Nick Cardy did the majority of the fantastic covers, including the one pictured above.
 I have a huge soft spot for Bronze Age horror, and this is one of my favorite series (due in no small part to Cardy’s delightfully wicked cover work).
 I haven’t gone back issue diving in quite a while, but last I saw, these were fairly cheap and easy to find.
 They are well worth a look — not too gruesome for middle grade and up, and lots of spooky fun.

 Unfortunately, DC has only collected this series in one Showcase edition, a giant black-and-white paperback format that I personally detest.
 I understand the upside to the Showcases — they’re much more affordable for fans and much easier to produce than other formats — but I would give anything for a proper glossy, full-color reproduction of this series.

 4. Little Witch’s Zoomin’ Broom by Rosa von Feder and Anoosha Syed

 Visit Little Witch School, where the sweet and adorable students are getting ready to ride brooms for the very first time.

 I told you it was one of my favorite books!
 This board book is pure joy — it’s filled with illustrations so sweet you want to pop them in your mouth and a story so delightful that it makes you smile and clap your hands with glee.
 This book sits next to my desk at home, and I pick it up when I need to take a break or I need some happiness beamed directly into my brain.